RomarieHaughton/Info2180-Lab1/README.md

 # Info2180-Lab1

-This is Lab 1 for Romarie Haughton
+This is Lab 1 for Romarie Haughton.